niklasnorin/red-thesis/source/12-theory-linux-gpio-emuopt.md

 ## Everything is a File or a Process

 In Linux, everything is either a file or a process [@linux-file-process].
-Although a file in linux indeed often represents data that is persisted to disk, the filesystem is also used as a way to interact with kernel drivers.
+Although a file in Linux indeed often represents data that is persisted to disk, the filesystem is also used as a way to interact with kernel drivers.

 ## Kernel space and User space
 The memory space in Linux is divided between Kernel space and User space, as shown in Figure \ref{5_2}.
 Kernel space is where the kernel processes executes, while User space is where all other programs and services run [@linux-kernel-space].